Exploration and production

 Which are the major projects within the oil and gas exploration and production areas abroad?

 INA participates in exploration activities in Egypt from 1989 and oil production started at 1994.
 Exploration activities resulted with the discovery of oil fields Sidi Rahman and Rizk.
 INA holds interests in four development concessions in Western Desert and one exploration concession in Nile Delta of Egypt.
+When it comes to production, the company participates in four concession.
 At the end of 2012 INA redeemed additional 50% shares from RWE Dea AG and became 100% operator on East Yidma concession in Western Desert.
 As RWE Dea Nile GmbH partner, INA entered with 50% share exploration area of concession Disouq.

 In Angola INA participates in exploration activities and oil production on offshore Block 3 since 1980.
 INA and partners 2005 accepted national operator offer to continue production on Block 3 and to continue exploration activities at the rest of that block.
 In Angola INA participates in development and production on three concessions.